academe/omnipay-datatrans/README.md

 $notify->send();
 ```

-This will return $notify, but will throw an exception if the signing checks fail.
+This will return `$notify`, but will throw an exception if the signing checks fail.

 ## Void